brendancooley/gangs/gangs.md

 # Estimation

 We will first show how to estimate the territorial partition, described by the matrix $\Theta$, holding the number of groups, $K$, fixed.
 We will then proceed to estimate $K$ using cross validation, following @Chen2018.
 Let $J = K + 1$ for convenience.
+We will refer to this quantity as the number of clusters.

 ## Territorial Partition